scrossuk/locic/docs/MoveVersusCopy.rst

 The above example shows the creation of an explicit *copy* method.
 However, there are many types (e.g. a 2D vector of ints) that are cheap to *copy* and therefore justify an implicit *copy* mechanism.

-Loci supports this through a method named 'implicitCopy'; here’s an example:
+Loci supports this through a method named *implicitCopy*; here’s an example:

 .. code-block:: c++